 According to Dr. Zuckerman, the biggest upside is that “when a man completes sex therapy, he gains the ability to last longer.
 This will allow him to have a stress-free, spontaneous sex life.”
 This makes sex therapy different from the other solutions that only mask the symptoms.
 “The long-term results do not require using any medications or chemicals.”
-After finishing therapy, the man gains the ability to control his ejaculation on his own and can put this problem behind him.”
+After finishing therapy, the man can control his ejaculation on his own and can put this problem behind him.”
 This is the most important advantage.

 Not only that, but it can also help your relationship: “When done with a partner, therapy can potentially bring the couple closer, increase the man’s self-esteem, create intimacy, and improve the relationship overall.”
 Zuckerman adds.

 What are the Cons:

 The first thing to remember is commitment: “Sex therapy is not an easy or quick solution.
 It takes most patients between 1 and 3 months to complete therapy.”
 Zuckerman states.

 But according to Dr. Zuckerman, this is an effort worth making.
 “I believe 1-3 months is short compared to a lifetime of premature ejaculation.
 Even still, one of the main reasons that it may not work is if the man does not follow the exercise schedule.”